SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 In the second group of fields labeled *Announcements*, you can enable or disable the individual messages and announcements of Elisa for the driver.
 If you don't like, for example, the alerts of Elisa that another car is directly behind you, you can simply switch it off.
 Most announcements can only be enabled or disabled, but for the periodic distance information regarding your direct opponents you can set the number of laps between each update as well.
 You can even choose an update each sector, if you want the Spotter to be really verbose.
 For more information about the individual announcements and alerts, please see the [Spotter documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Spotter#alerts--information).

-Good to know: The little button on the right side of the Simulator dropdown menu let you replicate the current settings for the chosen simulator to all other simulators.
+Good to know: The little button on the right side of the Simulator dropdown menu lets you replicate the current settings for the chosen simulator to all other simulators.

 ### Tab *Team Server*